manutter51/barnum/README.md

 ### Triggering events

-/TODO:/ use core.async instead of futures?

 To trigger an event and execute its associated handlers, use the `fire` function.
 The `fire` function takes the event key as its first argument, followed by zero or more key/value pairs.

     (ev/fire :some-event :data-1 "Some data", :data-2 "More data")

-The `fire` function returns the collected results of all the handlers for that event, in last-to-first order.
-To get the result of the last handler to fire, just call `first` on the seq.
+The `fire` function returns the accumulated result of all the handlers for that event, meaning that if you have 3 handlers on a function, the data will be handed to the first handler, the results of the first handler will be handed to the second, the results of the second handed to the third, and the results of the third returned to your function.
+That's assuming all goes well of course--any handler can return an error result and-or specify a new event to jump to instead of continuing on to the next handler.
+You should always examine the `:status` key to determine whether or not any errors occurred during event handling.

 By default, events are handled synchronously, but you can easily trigger asynchronous event handling by wrapping `fire` inside a `future`.

-NOTES: Don't like that last-to-first vector.
-The event engine should treat data like a pipeline or assembly line, where the same product gets passed from station to station, being modified as it goes, and then drops off at the end in a completed state.

-NOTES: The `fire` fn should pass Barnum metadata to the event handler as the last argument, so that the handler can grab the current event

 ### Validating event parameters

 You can write custom validation functions to be used whenever an event is fired, to check the parameters being passed along with the event.
-This validation function should take two arguments: `params` and `args`.
-The `params` argument is the list of parameters specified when the event was defined, and the `args` argument is a map of key-value pairs where the key is one of the params, and the value is the data associated with that key at the time the event was fired.
+This validation function should take two arguments: `ctx` and `args`.
+The `ctx` argument is a map of application-specific context values, and the `args` argument is a map of key-value pairs containing the data to be processed by the handler.
 Return a list of validation errors, if any, or nil if there were no errors.

-To assign a validation function to an event, provide the function as the `:validation-fn` key in the options map when you initially add the event.
+To assign a validation function to an event, call the `set-validation-fn!` function, passing in the event key and the validation function.
+Events can only have one validation function per event key, and it is an error to try and assign a validation function to an event that already has one.

-    (require '[barnum.events.validation :refer [require-all]])
-    (add-event :e1 "My Event" {:validation-fn require-all} [:arg1 :arg2])

-Barnum includes the following predefined validation functions, in the `barnum.events.validation` namespace:

- * `require-all` -- fails if any args from the params list have values that are nil
- * `restrict-all` -- fails if any key in the `args` map is not in the `params` list
+To replace an existing validation function, pass `:override` as the third argument to `set-validation-fn!`.

+If you wish to apply the same validation function to multiple events, you can pass a set of event keys as the first argument.

 ## ToDo

- * Barnum should also add automatic handler logging by associating a vector of handler keys and status results under a key like `:barnum.log/handlers.
+ * Add functions for reading the event logs and error stacks from the Barnum context
+ * Add support for multiple validation functions per event, where each function receives the results of the function before it.

 ## License